 Cornish pasties are considered as the favourite snacks in Britain.
 Other pastry snacks that are worth trying when you visit the UK are pork pie, sausage rolls, cheese and bacon wrap and corned beef pasty.
-It is an easy to grab food on a busy day.
+It is easy to grab food on a busy day.
 You can typically grab them in a local snack bar or in any Greggs in any British high streets.

 Trifle is commonly strawberry flavour but you can have it as well in mixed fruit flavours.
 This classic British dessert is typically made up of cake rolls, custard, jelly, cream and the fruit toppings.
 Trifle pudding as we know it today came from another classic 16th-century British dessert called Fool, that is made of custard and pureed fruit.

 9. Spotted Dick

 It might sound a little bit dodgy, but Spotted dick is awesome.
 Don’t freak out; it’s not what you think it is, it’s a sponge cake with sultanas that best served with custard.
-The term was first used in a the 19th century novel, The modern Housewife.
-The Spotted Dick believed to be the shorten form of “puddick” a colloquial term for pudding.
+The term was first used in the 19th-century novel, The Modern Housewife.
+The Spotted Dick believed to be the shortened form of “puddick” a colloquial term for pudding.

 You got to love a good English food and humour!

 10. Bread and Butter Pudding

 A fantastic pudding made of old bread with butter, sultanas mixed with milk and eggs.
-This classic British food began around 18th century as a frugal pudding wherein you will use a day old bread and and butter plus dried fruit you can use in your pantry.
-Alternatively, they also used rice where in the rice pudding were created.
+This classic British food began around the 18th century as a frugal pudding wherein you will use a day old bread and butter plus dried fruit you can use in your pantry.
+Alternatively, they also used rice wherein the rice pudding were created.

 Perfectly served with custard!
 One of the British puddings I highly recommend.